-There were no significant changes to the Board's Statement of Investment Policies, Standards and Procedures (SIPSP) during the year.

-See our website, www.npf.co.nz, for more information about your Scheme, including the Board's SIPSP and the Scheme trust deed.
+The Board's Statement of Investment Policies, Standards and Procedures (SIPSP) was changed during the year to add a new unit fund, the Alternatives Unit Fund.
+There were no other significant changes to the SIPSP during the year.
+See our website, www.npf.co.nz, for more information about your Scheme, including the Board's SIPSP, and the Scheme trust deed.